alessiogj/CryptoMaster/README.md

 CryptoMaster supports a range of cryptographic algorithms to ensure the highest level of data security.
 The default `AES-GCM` algorithm is ideal for secure file encryption and decryption.

+## Use pre-built binaries
+You can also download pre-built library artifacts directly from the project's CI/CD pipeline or artifact repository.
+Check the latest release section or the CI/CD logs to find downloadable builds for your platform.

+Note: Ensure that you also download the associated header files, as they are essential for integrating and using the library in your projects effectively.
+These headers define the library's interface and are necessary for compiling your application.

 ## Steps to Install the Library